 A century ago, wood was easily the best building material, and there was an abundance of it all over the world.

 Wood was inexpensive and readily available, and owners could design and build their own structures because the wood was flexible and had a very forgiving erection process.

 Over the years, though, steel frame construction has become more popular and presents significant advantages over wooden buildings.

-Because of the several benefits of steel, pre-engineered steel buildings are now the method of choice for most commercial, industrial and warehouse projects.
+Because of the several benefits of steel, pre-engineered steel buildings are now the method of choice for most industrial and warehouse projects.

 Table of Contents

 - Overall Cost To Erect Your Building

 - Structural Strength and Durability of Your New Building

 - Construction Timeframe